delphidabbler/codesnip/Docs/ReadMe-standard.txt

 Privacy
 ================================================================================

-As of v4.16.0 CodeSnip no longer stores or transmits any personally identifiable data.
+From v4.16.0 CodeSnip neither stores nor transmits any personally identifiable data.

-Because of this change the privacy statement that used to be provided with the program has been removed.

 Do note though that CodeSnip can display web pages via your default web browser, but only in response to user input.
 No guarantee is made about any personal data collected by such web pages.

 Thanks